0rphon/TetrisGAI/README.md

 # tetris
-tetris clone in rust. my goal is to automate playing\
+tetris clone in rust built using Untitled_Engine\
 \
-unfinished
+unfinished. my goal is to write an AI to play it at max speed.\
+yes i got this idea from codebullet